A useful and up-to-date travel guide to visiting Komodo Island and Rinca Island in Flores, Indonesia.

-It’s true, the Komodo National Park isn’t the most budget-friendly place in the world.
-Since there aren’t really any public ferries to most of the islands, you’ll have to book island hopping tours.
+It's true, the Komodo National Park isn't the most budget-friendly place in the world.
+Since there aren't really any public ferries to most of the islands, you'll always have to book island hopping tours.

-If you’re already in Labuan Bajo, then arguably one of the best value-for-money options is to take an organized liveaboard island hopping trip.
-Don’t worry, these aren’t the typical hand-held “tour”.
-They’re mostly just a great way to get to each destination.
+However, if you're already in Labuan Bajo, then arguably one of the best value-for-money options is to take an organized liveaboard island hopping trip over 3 days instead of the typical overnight journey.

 - Accommodation pick up from Labuan Bajo